nicolasmedeiros/ansible-infra/README.md

 The aim of this project is to keep track of the different Roles for BLC infra.

-v0.1: Solr, Java and Zookeper roles to create
+v0.1: Solr, Java and Zookeper roles

 # Requirements
 Install Ansible:

 [Official guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 OSX: [Via pip](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#latest-releases-via-pip)

 Windows: [Cygwin or Linux subsystem](https://geekflare.com/ansible-installation-windows/)

 ## Usage
-~note: use private IP~
+_note: use private IP_

 *Important*:  in your inventory file, specify an entry named `zk-host-XY` - where `XY` is a number (01, 02, etc) - for each zookeeper host

 - Edit `http_host` and `solr_hosts` (use private ip) at: `/roles/nginx/defaults/main.yml`